janet-lang/janet/README.md

 The JavaScript build is what runs the repl on the main website, but really serves mainly as a proof of concept.
 Janet will run slower in a browser.
 Building with emscripten on windows is currently unsupported.

+## Meson

+Janet also has a build file for [Meson](https://mesonbuild.com/), a cross platform build system.
+This is not currently the main supported build system, but should work on any system that supports meson.

 ## Examples